Samsung/tizen-docs/docs/application/native/guides/location-sensors/here-credentials.md

    > **Note**
    >
-   > According to the HERE Maps:The app ID uniquely identifies your application.
+   > According to the HERE Maps:
-   >
+   > - The app ID uniquely identifies your application.
-   > The app code is used in the authentication process to identify a session.
+   > - The app code is used in the authentication process to identify a session.

 ## Related Information
 * Dependencies